kruthi-sb/kruthi-sb/README.md

 - 👋 Hi, I’m @kruthi-sb
 - 👀 I’m interested in Artificial Intelligence and Machine learning
-- 🌱 I’m currently learning Python and Machine Learning
+- 🌱 I’m currently into Deep Learning projects
 - 💞️ I’m looking to collaborate on open source projects